We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Introduction

-An intuitive way to implement the advertiser-side recommender system is to migrate the works in user-side recommendation~\cite{sarwar2001item, basilico2004unifying, schafer2007collaborative, pazzani2007content, lops2011content, lu2015recommender, cheng2016wide, covington2016youtube, guo2017deepfm, zhou2018deep, zhu2018learning}, which focuses on the matching between products and users based on the obtained correlation between the products in the entire corpus and the visiting users.
-However, simply migrating these works to the advertiser-side would encounter the following challenges: (1) Users are shown the complete information of the products and can express their interests and preferences explicitly by clicking or purchasing products, while in existing advertising platforms, due to the lack of forecasting real-time strategy performance, advertisers cannot accurately distinguish good strategies from bad strategies, which makes the advertisers hard to express their demands.
-Without the ground truth of advertiser demand, we need to find another way to model and learn their demands other than standard supervised learning methods used in user-side recommendation.
-(2) Most researches on the user-side are based on a discrete corpus, which is the commodity library.
-However, the candidate corpus on the advertiser-side is often seen as a complex high dimensional continuous space because advertisers could bid for any visiting users with different prices, generating different advertising performance.
-(3) There is no data yet for designing a recommender system for advertisers.
-Moreover, the cost for advertisers to adopt recommendations is high, so that it is expensive for the recommender system to explore advertisers' marketing demands.
+An intuitive approach to implement an advertiser-side recommender system is to borrow ideas from the extensive works in user-side recommender system, which focuses on the matching between products and users~\cite{cheng2016wide, covington2016youtube, guo2017deepfm, zhou2018deep, zhu2018learning}.
+However, simply adopting these approaches to the advertiser-side recommendation would encounter several new challenges: (1) User-side recommendation applies standard supervised learning methods based on users' click or purchase behaviors, which are the direct and explicit signals for users to express their interests and preferences.
+While in the current advertising platforms, due to the lack of efficient and accurate estimation for advertising performance, the platforms do not provide the predicted performance of recommended strategies, and thus advertisers cannot express their preferences for advertising performance.
+(2) Most models on the user-side recommendation are based on a discrete corpus, that is the product library.
+However, on the advertiser-side, the corpus is often seen as a complex high-dimensional continuous space, which represents the potential performance results from different advertising strategies.
+(3) There are no available public data set yet for training the model of recommender systems for advertisers.
+It is also expensive for the recommender system to explore an advertiser's advertising objective, because the advertiser's adoption of new strategies would expend her advertising cost immediately.